 The cost of college degrees varies greatly between countries, but is always worth the investment.
-Who doesn’t want as much financial help as possible, though?
+Who doesn't want as much financial help as possible, though?
 Instead of just covering a semester or dorm room, why not just go for the big fish and try to catch a scholarship for your entire studies?
-That way, whether it’s in your hometown or abroad, you can worry less on working overtime at a minimum-wage job and focus more on academics and extracurricular fun.
+That way, whether it's in your hometown or abroad, you can worry less on working overtime at a minimum-wage job and focus more on academics and extracurricular fun.
+There are plenty of scholarships for international students that can fund entire degrees, whether for undergraduate or graduate study.
+The trick is that you have to have a killer application, apply early, and know where to look for them.
+Read on to get the inside scoop on international scholarships!

 - Academic.
 Whether you're an all-around Einstein or aced every single math test you ever took, show off your GPA and class ranking for some complimentary cash.